 Although supernovium is quite pricey in itself, compendium can really step things up in terms of profits.
 By using the compendium ingot you made in the next compendium transfiguration, you can multiply the price.
 Some people have reported building up compendium until its price reached the millions.

 - The previous compendium ingot (if done before) in the top left corner.

 - Either: 9 ingots of the same kind, a 4/5 split of 2 different metals, or a 4/4 split of two different metals plus a supernovium ingot.

 Stacked and Large Ingots

 To make large ingots, place 10 ingots of the same metal on the display case and transfigurate.
 For example, placing 10 gold ingots will get you a large gold ingot.

 - §1-199 will give you a random seed (common, uncommon or rare).
-This option relies on gardening skill to profit from it, otherwise it's pointless.
+This option relies on gardening skills to profit from it, otherwise, it's pointless.